trisfaizal/Marketing-Site/_drafts/how-to-build-a-status-page-with-jekyll-and-uptime-robot.md

 #### Requesting the data from Uptimerobot

-Now that we have the monitors in `window.monitors` we need to obtain the data per monitor.
-For this we created a function `getData` which requests the data and returns an error or the json data.
+Now that we have the monitors in `window.monitors`, we need to obtain the data per monitor.
+For this we created a `getData` function which requests the data and returns an error or the JSON data.

 {% highlight javascript %}
 function getData(monitor, callback) {